skulptur/reactive-fns/README.md

 - extract: Get the last emitted value if it exists.
 - forEach: Subscribes to given stream.
-- pipe: Pipes sources to operators to sinks.
+- pipe: Pipes streams to operators to sinks.
 - tap: Taps into given stream.